TestFirstNet/TestFirst.Net/README.md

 Building
 =============

 This library is built and tested on mono.
 It uses Nuget and xbuild.
-It should 'just' build in Visual Studio.
+In visual studio it should 'just' build.

 To build and test from  the command line (bash), run the build script: